svanderbleek/haskellandchill.com/a-conversation-about-oop-vs-fp-leads-to-enlightenment.md

 [11:58]
 a few Haskell books have chapters on it that are very instructive

-[11:59]
-unfortunately not Haskell From First Principles, point of contention between me and them

 sagar [11:59 AM]
 i don't think i'm that comfortable yet, i just finished the lambda calculus stuff.
 I have an undergrad in electronics engineering from over 10 years ago so i'm pretty happy in mathland, programming land not so much unless we're working with PLC's